Lecture 05: Probability and Statistical Inference

 Practice Exercise 3: Summary Statistics

-Practice Exercise 3: Calculate summary statistics grouped by wind exposure
+Practice Exercise 3: Calculate summary statistics grouped by lake

 Before conducting the test, we need to understand the data for each group.